 Pack layers!
 Even in winter, there is plenty of warmth and sunshine.
 However, in coastal areas particularly, your day may start out with overcast weather until the fog burns off giving way to brilliant California sunshine.

 3. Palm Springs in December

-December is a wonderful time to explore the California desert since daytime temperatures are pleasant.
+If you’re wondering where to go in California in December, look no further than Palm Springs!
+It’s a wonderful time to explore the California desert since daytime temperatures are pleasant.
 And the perfect springboard for launching your exploration is the Greater Palm Springs area, which includes the City of Palm Springs and a number of small nearby communities.